-During 2020 Keren Kayemet L’Israel-Jewish National Fund (KKL-JNF) will carry out a comprehensive forest rehabilitation programme in the Negev desert in Israel, to help combat the area’s rising desertification and aid in increasing nature tourism to the area.
-The forest dedicated to Lithuanian Jewry will include some 25,000 new and rehabilitated trees.
+During 2020 Keren Kayemet L’Israel-Jewish National Fund (KKL-JNF) will carried out a comprehensive forest rehabilitation programme in the Negev desert in Israel, to help combat the area’s rising desertification and aid in increasing nature tourism to the area.
+The forest dedicated to Lithuanian Jewry includes some 25,000 new and rehabilitated trees.

-The project is made possible thanks to a donation from businessman and philanthropist, Roman Abramovich.
+The project was made possible thanks to a donation from businessman and philanthropist, Roman Abramovich.

 Mr. Abramovich, who is of Jewish Lithuanian descent, has chosen to establish the new forest in memory of Lithuania’s Jews who perished in the Holocaust.

-This website will serve as a virtual memorial and tribute to the Lithuanian Jewry who perished in the Holocaust and allow for people from all over the world to commemorate their ancestors’ personal story by naming a tree and including their name in the memorial.
+This website serves as a virtual memorial and tribute to the Lithuanian Jewry who perished in the Holocaust and allow for people from all over the world to commemorate their ancestors’ personal story by naming a tree and including their name in the memorial.